andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 Note:

 - The Arabic letters only represent long vowels.
-Short vowels have no orthographic representation.
+Short vowels are not indicated.

 - *i* and *u* occur only in word final position as part of inflections (*beet-i* 'my house', *byeʿmel-u* 'they do').